 Victoria learned that she was to become Queen when she was 18 years old, while still living at her childhood home of Kensington Palace.
 She held her first council meeting in the palace’s Red Saloon just a few hours later.

-Rare survivals from her private wardrobe – including a simple cotton petticoat and a pair of fashionable silver boots – provide a stark contrast to the black gowns she was so famous for wearing later in life.
+Rare survivals from the Queen's private wardrobe – including a simple cotton petticoat and a pair of fashionable silver boots – provided a stark contrast to the black gowns she was so famous for wearing later in life.

-The display also explores Victoria's complex love affair with India, from the story behind the Koh-i-noor diamond to her friendship with the deposed Maharajah Duleep Singh.
+The display also explored Victoria's complex love affair with India, from the story behind the Koh-i-noor diamond to her friendship with the deposed Maharajah Duleep Singh.